-Service level agreements will vary from carrier to carrier, but you are typically offered four minimum guarantees:
+Service level agreements will vary from carrier to carrier, but you are typically offered five minimum guarantees:

 Another reason why Business Class Internet is regarded for its reliability is because it provides customers with a Static IP address.
 Your IP address is your network’s online address.
 A Static IP address is permanent, in contrast to a dynamic IP address that changes regularly.
 Most businesses request a Static IP because it makes their network both more secure and more reliable.
 This is important especially if you have employees working across various locations or you use a virtual private network (VPN).

 Business Class Internet is offered by most of the top Internet Service Providers such as:

 Unsure of which is for you?
 Simplified Communications usually recommends utilizing the Business Class Internet option from your preferred Internet Service Provider, but we’d be happy to share our expert advice if you’d like to learn more.

 All the above information is meant to serve as a comprehensive guide for anyone wishing to learn more about Business Class Internet or businesses considering the transition to Business Class Internet.

 We understand this can seem like an intimidating process to some, but know that our Simplified Team is here to walk you through it.
 With us by your side, we’ll get you through all things Business Class Internet and, by doing so, get you an internet service that can finally keep up with you!

 What Is Business Class Internet

 While 2022 gets underway, we look forward to continuing to support your business’s voice and internet services.